grcng/E-Commerce-System/Ecom System/README.txt

 	Print products in required order only on command
 	If run Action PRODS afterward, the order will be back to by Product Id

-Class Product
-	I added an ArrayList for ratings
-	When the customer rates the product it will be added to the ArrayList